google/fuzzbench/docs/reference/how_it_works.md

 runs](https://github.com/google/fuzzbench/blob/master/experiment/dispatcher.py).
 The dispatcher (script) doesn't actually do much on its own.
-It does some basic initialization like saving details about the experiment to the database and then starts four other major components the builder, the scheduler, the measurer, the reporter, which are all run on the same instance.
+It does some basic initialization like saving details about the experiment to the database and then starts four other major components - the builder, the scheduler, the measurer, and the reporter.
+All of these components run on the dispatcher instance.

 ## Builder